These Are the Only 8 De-Bloating Products and Tricks a Health Advisor Recommends

 Like I said, I was already aware of the more obvious ways to avoid the painful feeling of bloating, like generally avoiding salty and processed foods and eating enough fiber.
 But according to Hoag, when it does (inevitably) happen, dealing with it comes down to focusing on the health of your gut.
 She recommends a handful of supplements and tips (read: yoga poses) to do so.
-Keep reading to discover and shop them all.
+Keep reading to discover how to relieve bloating and shop them all.

 Pop a charcoal pill after a greasy meal